roskakori/pygount/README.rst

 * Added that generated source code is excluded from analysis (issue `#1 <https://github.com/roskakori/pygount/issues/1>`_).
 Use option ``--generated`` to specify patterns that indicate generated code.
+* Added workaround for pygments sometimes detecting the same XML file as XML and other times as XML+Evoque (probably depending on the hash seed).
+Now XML+Evoque  is always changed to XML.
 * Added ``__pycache__`` as default ``--folder-to-skip``.
 * Added notes on pseudo languages for source code that cannot be analyzed.